BTCY/BTCY/README.md

 <h3>About me</h3>
 <p>I like to create convenient, responsive, beautiful interfaces for users.
 I help come up with UI / UX, and then turn it into code, make it move and serve for the convenience of working with systems.
 Periodically join the backend to help backend-developers.</p>
+<p>All my life I have been interested in the creation and development of IT technologies.</p>

 <h4>Current lifeflow:</h3>